Andrew Velazquez: Arizona Diamondbacks

 The Arizona Diamondbacks selected him in the seventh round, with the 243rd overall selection, of the 2012 Major League Baseball draft.
 He signed with the Diamondbacks, receiving a $200,000 signing bonus, bypassing his commitment to Virginia Tech.
 That year, he made his professional debut with the Rookie-level Arizona League Diamondbacks of the Arizona League and the Missoula Osprey of the Pioneer League.

-In 2013, Velazquez was assigned to the South Bend Silver Hawks of the Class A Midwest League.
+In 2013, Velazquez was assigned to the South Bend Silver Hawks of the Single-A Midwest League.
 For the season, he had a .260 batting average, but had almost three times as many strikeouts as walks.
 Returning to South Bend in 2014, Velazquez set a Minor League Baseball record with his 72nd consecutive game reaching base, breaking the record of 71 set by Kevin Millar in 1997 and tied by Kevin Youkilis in 2003.
 His streak, which lasted from April 22 to July 16, ended at 74 consecutive games.
 After the season, Velazquez was named the Midwest League Prospect of the Year.
-While playing in the Diamonbacks system, he was given the nickname "Squid".
+While playing in the Diamondbacks system, he was given the nickname "Squid".

 Tampa Bay Rays

-On November 14, 2014, the Diamondbacks traded Velazquez and Justin Williams to the Tampa Bay Rays for Jeremy Hellickson.
-He began the 2015 season with the Charlotte Stone Crabs of the Class A-Advanced Florida State League, but underwent surgery in May to repair a broken hamate bone.
+On November 14, 2014, the Diamondbacks traded Velazquez and Justin Williams to the Tampa Bay Rays in exchange for Jeremy Hellickson.
+He began the 2015 season with the Charlotte Stone Crabs of the High-A Florida State League, but underwent surgery in May to repair a broken hamate bone.
 He finished the season hitting .290/.343/.360 in 47 games.
 He returned to Charlotte in 2016, where he finished an injury shortened season hitting .262/.313/.308 in 75 games.
-Velazquez played for the Montgomery Biscuits of the Class AA Southern League in 2017 and Montgomery and the Durham Bulls of the Class AAA International League in 2018.
+Velazquez played for the Montgomery Biscuits of the Double-A Southern League in 2017 and Montgomery and the Durham Bulls of the Triple-A International League in 2018.